paldhous/ucsc/2016/investigative-policy/md_raw/class4.md

 Finally, delete the `bing_json` column by selecting `Edit column>Remove column`.

 It is now possible to extract JSON code that will allow you repeat these steps on any data in the same format.

-[Here](https://github.com/paldhous/refine-geocoder) I have created an Open Refine geocoder that uses both the Bing and Mapquest Open APIs. `Download ZIP` from my Github repository, unzip the folder, and follow the instructions to try it out.
+[Here](https://github.com/paldhous/refine-geocoder) I have created an Open Refine geocoder that uses both the Bing and Mapquest Open APIs, with instructions on how to use it.
+The `geocoding` folder contains the JSON from my Open Refine geocoder.
+So you.
+To use it you will also need a Mapquest API key, which you can obtain from [here](https://developer.mapquest.com/).

 ### Standardize names with Mr People